nattyboyme3/cu-python-class/python-class-ad.md

+# Extract, Transform & Load: Sweeten your Data with Python

 ## Why Python?

 Python (the programming language) is a **simple** but **powerful** tool, with easy-to-learn syntax and a wide variety of available pre-written libraries.
 If you use a computer for your job, Python can help you automate repetitive tasks, and do more with your data.